Scrilla

-Kenneth Campbell (born June 17, 1983) known by his stage name Young Scrilla, Scrilla, or Scrillz, is an American rapper from Atlanta, Georgia.
-Scrilla has been active since 2006, and is a member of the Atlanta-based entertainment group, No Line Gang.
-He is also a former member of Young Jeezy's label CTE World.
-He posted via Twitter that he is no longer part of CTE World on December 31, 2012.
+André "Scrilla" Scott (born June 17, 1983), (Note: Quoted in one source as having turned 21 ten times over throughout the last 10 years in 2017.) known professionally as Scrilla, is an American rapper, raised in Atlanta, Georgia.
+Scott has been active as a freestyle rapper since 2006, and was a member of the Atlanta-based entertainment group No Line Gang.
+He also was a member of Young Jeezy's label CTE World for most of 2012.

 Early life

-Scrilla was born and raised in Atlanta, Georgia and grew up on Campbellton Road in Atlanta's zone 4.
-Scrilla started rapping at the young age of 11, and in 2007 Scrillz won the BMI Urban Showcase.
+André "Scrilla" Scott was born on June 17, 1983 and raised in Atlanta, Georgia.
+He grew up on Campbellton Road in Atlanta's zone 4.
+Scott started rapping at the age of 11, and in 2007, he won the BMI Unsigned Urban showcase.
+He went to prison from college and was set free on an unknown date.
+(Note: It's unknown what he got arrested for.)
+He moved to Liberia, a neighborhood of Miami, Hollywood, Florida, in about 2012 or 2013.